rockettheme/docs/Docs/joomla/templates/plethora/charts.md

 Chart.js Support
 -----

-Plethora introduces built-in support for [Chart.js][chartjs].
+Plethora includes built-in support for [Chart.js][chartjs].
 This element allows you to quickly and easily create dynamic graphs that display information in a variety of ways.

 ![][chart_1]